Dymantic/vue-trix-editor/README.md

 # Vue Trix Rich Text Editor

+## IMPORTANT: Still a WIP

+This is not on NPM yet.

 A Vue wrapper around the Trix rich-text editor, with support for images and auto-save.

 ### Note: No true two-one binding.